What is the FAMILEE Mentoring Program?

 - While no member of the FAMILEE Mentoring Program is required to identify with (or disclose) LGBTQIA+ identity, an interest in discussing/attending programs related to the LGBTQIA+ community will be important, as this mentoring program is centered around the LGBTQIA+ student experience.

 How will I be matched with a mentor/mentee?

 Mentors and mentees are paired after applications have been reviewed.
 The FAMILEE mentoring program identifies points of correlation between applicants to best match areas of support that mentors can provide to each mentee.
 Mentors may also participate in the matching process.
 Mentors are selected to provide mentees with the opportunity to develop an ongoing relationship that promotes personal growth, retention, and that may potentially continue beyond the time span of the program.

 What are the program expectations?

 Mentor and mentee pairs will meet regularly (recommended: 2 times a month in the Fall, 1 time a month in the Spring), to check in and grow together.
 Additionally, all mentors are required to attend a mid-year assessment meeting and an end-of-year assessment meeting with a FAMILEE Coordinator.
 Coordinators will design specific programming for mentors and mentees to attend.
 Everyone is required to attend at least one Rainbow Center event each semester and one event sponsored by another UConn Cultural Center (AACC, AsACC, PRLACC, or Women’s Center).
 Mentors and mentees are eligible for two renewable book scholarships that are awarded each semester and are recognized at Lavender Graduation.

 Mentor applications for the 2021-2022 school year are now open!!!
 To fill out an application click on this link.

-Mentee applications for the 2021-2022 school year are now open too.
-Click on this link to apply.
+Mentee applications for the 2021-2022 school year have been capped and are no longer available.

 I am a graduate student interested in participating.
 Is this program for me?